 Backing up your Google Drive

 For many of us, it is the annual ritual in making sure our important data is archived / kept safe after another busy school year.
-Here are the steps to archive your Google Drive:
+Here are the steps to archive your Google Drive using Google Takeout:

 1) Click on the 9 dots in the top-right corner of the GMail interface.

-2) Select 'Account', then scroll down to the 'Personal Info & Privacy' box.
+2) Select 'Account', then select 'Data & Privacy' on the left.

 4) Google will then guide you through what you want to archive (yes, you can archive your WHOLE Google Drive and GMail if you wish).